coldshrine/study-notes/books/designing-data-intensive-applications.md

 Data analytics has very different access patterns.
 A query would need to scan over a huge number of records, only reading a few columns per record, and calculating aggregate statistics.

 These queries are often written by business analysts and fed into reports.
 This pattern became known as **online analytics processing (OLAP)**.

+# Data Warehousing

+A data warehouse is a separate database that analysts can query to their heart's content without affecting OLTP operations.
+It contains a read-only copy of the data in all various OLTP systems in the company.
+Data is extracted out of OLTP databases (through periodic data dumps or a continuous stream of updates), transformed into an analysis-friendly schema, cleaned up, and then loaded into the data warehouse (process **Extract-Transform-Load** or **ETL**).

+A data warehouse is most commonly relational, but the internals of the systems can look quite different.

+- **Amazon RedShift** is a hosted version of ParAccel.
+- Other tools include **Apache Hive**, **Spark SQL**, **Cloudera Impala**, **Facebook Presto**, **Apache Tajo**, and **Apache Drill**.
+Some of them are based on ideas from Google's **Dremel**.

+Data warehouses are used in a fairly formulaic style known as a **star schema**.

+- **Facts** are captured as individual events, allowing maximum flexibility for analysis later.
+- The fact table can become extremely large.